Judo-Documentation-Project/budotree/README.md

 teacher/student interactions, presented as an interactive lineage tree.

-There are three main components to this:
+There are three main components in the project:

 * A database of persons, training places, styles, organisations, and sources, using YAML as the format to make manual editing in a